 13. Set up your own modified long jump event.

-14. Have you and your kids pretend to be different types of animals that get around by jumping – frogs, kangaroos, bunnies.
+14. You and your kids can pretend to be different types of animals that get around by jumping – frogs, kangaroos, bunnies.
 Ask the kids for animal ideas.

 15. Do a Leap Day Obstacle Course.

 16. Work on brief research projects about animals that leap, jump, or pounce.

 17. Research and read about why we have February 29th only once every four years.
 Also, find out more information about how calendars other than the Gregorian calendar deal with this need to add in extra time.
 (Here is one source for some interesting information on Leap Years.)

 18. See if you can do any volunteering for a presidential campaign.
 That’s another thing that only comes once every four years!

 19. Have a dance party (even if it only lasts a few minutes).

 20. Bake together.
 Even better – take some of your tasty creations to family, friends, or neighbors (especially elderly neighbors that probably don’t do much baking for themselves anymore).